johnmcfarlane/papers/c++/contractual-disappointment.md

 states that a security failure is caused by vulnerabilities.
 Applying the terminology of NIST SP 500-268 to this document:

-* Failure is a source of disappointment.
+* Failure is a critical source of disappointment.
 * An implementation vulnerability is a bug.
 * An operation vulnerability is an error.

-Thus, this document is pertinent to the subject of security.
+Failure of developers to achieve the goals aimed for in this document is a common cause of vulnerabilities.

 ## Contracts